T20X/notes/C++MemoryModelObjects.md

       In general, pointer is a type of a variable that stores a link to another object.
 In C and C++, the link is the address of that object in the program memory.
 Pointers allow to refer to the same object from multiple locations of the source code without copying the object.
 Also, the same pointer variable may refer to different objects during its lifetime.

-      The inability to compare two addresses of two discrete objects is down to only one thing: The anachronistic and now utterly irrelevant segmented memory architecture of the 8086. std::less shall offer total order though, but not < operator.
+      The inability to compare two addresses of two discrete objects is down to only one thing: The anachronistic and now utterly irrelevant segmented memory architecture of the 8086. std::less shall offer total order though, while < operator will not.

       A prvalue of type “pointer to cv T”, where T is an object type, can be converted to a prvalue of type “pointer to cv void”.
 The pointer value ([basic.compound]) is unchanged by this conversio